mrunge/collectd-config/README.md

 ### write_http

-The plugin writes data to an http endpoint.
+The plugin writes data to an HTTP endpoint.

     parameter_defaults:
         CollectdExtraPlugins: